Geometric convergence results for closed minimal surfaces via bubbling analysis: Introduction

 By the work of Choi-Schoen \cite{CSc85} we know that if $(N^3,g)$ has positive \textsl{Ricci} curvature, then a topological bound suffices to gain strong convergence with multiplicity one.
 However, one cannot expect the same conclusion to hold in the much broader setting of 3-manifolds of positive scalar curvature, as the above example shows.
 In fact, Colding and De Lellis presented in \cite{CdL05} a method to construct 3-manifolds of positive scalar curvature containing sequences of embedded, orientable minimal surfaces of any fixed genus $\gamma$, that converge to a minimal lamination with two singular points on a strictly stable minimal sphere.
 Still, Theorem \ref{thm:conv1} shows how an extra assumption (e.~g.\! on the index) suffices to gain strong compactness as in the result by Choi and Schoen.
 A simple application of such a theorem is presented in the following corollary: \begin{cor} Let $g$ be a Riemannian metric of positive scalar curvature on the three-dimensional sphere.
 The class of stable, embedded minimal surfaces is sequentially compact in the sense of smooth multiplicity one convergence.
 Similarly, the class of embedded minimal surfaces of index one and genus $\gamma$ is sequentially compact for any $\gamma\geq 1$ in the sense of smooth multiplicity one convergence. \end{cor}

 We can also prove a counterpart of Theorem \ref{thm:conv1} which applies to minimal surfaces with a uniform, but possibly large, index bound.
-Yet, the topological lower bound one has to assume needs to be stronger due to the lack of classification results for complete (embedded) minimal surfaces $\Sigma\subset\R^3$ of index equal to any natural number greater or equal than three.
-We will circumvent this obstacle by exploiting the index estimate obtained by Chodosh and Maximo in \cite{CM14}.
-We refer the reader to Section \ref{sec:comp} for the corresponding statement, see Theorem \ref{thm:conv2}, and its proof which proceeds by induction on $j$ using the case $j=2$ as its base.
+Yet, the topological lower bound one has to assume needs to be stronger due to the lack of classification results for complete (embedded) minimal surfaces $\Sigma\subset\R^3$ of index equal to any natural number greater or equal than four.
+We will circumvent this obstacle by exploiting the index estimates obtained by Chodosh and Maximo in \cite{CM14, CM18b}.
+We refer the reader to Section \ref{sec:comp} for the corresponding statement, see Theorem \ref{thm:conv2}.

 \

 The two results above can both be regarded as instances of a local-to-global correspondence, meaning that the understanding of complete minimal surfaces in the Euclidean space $\R^3$ is exploited to extract information for the blow-up analysis at the singular points of the convergence process, which in turn is needed to derive novel information on the space of minimal cycles inside a given Riemannian manifold.
 Compactness theorems of similar spirit have appeared (in the Euclidean setting) in the pioneering work by Ros \cite{R95} about the Hoffman-Meeks conjecture \cite{HM90b} and, relying on somehow different methods, by Traizet \cite{Tra04}.